nahanyy/GNSS-NLOS/README.md

 (3).These soft labels are used to perform knowledge distillation to train a lightweight MLP student model.

-The dataset is provided in Excel (.xlsx) format.
+The dataset is provided in JSON Lines (.jsonl) format, where each line represents one GNSS sample.
 Each row corresponds to one GNSS sample.
 GNSS measurement-level features are used as model inputs.
 Label column indicates LOS/NLOS state:

 | Label | Meaning                  |